Training FAQs

 When evaluating non-union hours, things considered are whether you were truly mentored in that time, what tasks did you perform, what skills did you learn, the reputation of the employer, etc.

-Additionally, these hours must be somehow documented – pay stubs, letter from previous employer, etc.
+Additionally, these hours must be somehow documented – pay stubs, letter from previous employer (manager or higher), etc.

-DC 17 offers two (2) CAS exams annually.
-One in Edmonton, the other in Saskatoon.
+DC 17 offers CAS exams annually or on request.
+Exams are available at both our training facilities in Edmonton or Saskatoon.
 DC 17 members can take it in either place.

 Email DC17 Training at training@dc17.ca or call 800.322.0694 for CAS Application.